pico-bolero/adventofcode-2024/README.md

 ## Day 05 - Summary

 - Parsing remains challenging.
 This one required chunking the input into two segments.
 Consuming an iterator didn't make that easy.
 I could use a function that chunks an iterator into vectors based on a chunk separator

+## Day 06 - Summary

+- Always test your functions even if they look easy.
+You messed them up, I gurantee it.